orsonteodoro/nano-ycmd/README.md

 *C# support requires a .sln project file to work.

-*C, C++, Objective-C, Objective-C++ requires a *.pro, CMakeList.txt, GNUmakefile, Makefile, makefile, *.ninja file to work.
+*C, C++, Objective-C, Objective-C++ requires either a *.pro, CMakeList.txt, GNUmakefile, Makefile, or makefile to work.
+An optional *.ninja file may be supplied in your project and would require additional steps to handle.

 ####Why does the autocompleter not work with C, C++, Objective C, Objective C++ with a single hello world file?